 For the sake of clarity. a headscarf is a piece of cloth covering the head that may or may not include the hair (fully), neck and/or chest region and worn for fashionable, cultural, traditional or religious purposes.
-The young women in the video were donning headscarves, which isn’t to be mistaken for the hijâb as they weren’t practising it.
+The young women in the video were donning headscarves, which is not to be mistaken for the hijâb as they were not practising it let alone upholding it.

 JUXTAPOSING VIDEOS AND PRACTISES

-A paradox at best: a Muslim woman can’t reveal her body but drawing attention to it by dressing inappropriately and dancing is acceptable.
+A paradox at best: a Muslim woman cannot reveal her body but drawing attention to it by dressing inappropriately and dancing is acceptable.

 Hijâb has been disrespectfully and arrogantly reduced to hair covering – and with some, not even fully.

-In one hand, we defend what the hijâb signifies, and in the other, don’t practise it; and we can’t, when majority of us don’t even know what it means and what it entails or even care enough to find out.
+In one hand, we defend what the hijâb signifies, and in the other, do not uphold it; and we cannot, when majority of us do not even know what it means and what it entails or even care enough to find out.

 Inadvertently, or not, these videos distort the image of fully covered Muslim women.

-And sadly, it’s only going to get (disgracefully) worse as time ticks on – not just with music videos.
+And sadly, it is only going to get (disgracefully) worse as time ticks on – not just with music videos.

 These artists – and those similar – are in the public eye and, to some, are role models and representatives of the message they portray.

-Do we expect non-Muslims to respect the hijâb when we Muslims don’t?
+Do we expect non-Muslims to respect the hijâb when we Muslims do not?
 What do the many already ignorant about it, not counting numerous Muslims, draw from such videos?

 Videos of this nature are just as much to blame in warping the veiled woman’s image.

-As a side note, it’ll be interesting to know if any of the Muslim musicians and the likes prayed Istikhâra Prayer before even deciding to become musicians, sharing lyrics and albums, or making music videos – especially those who claim they’re spreading Islâm via songs.
+As a side note, it will be interesting to know if any of the Muslim musicians and the likes prayed Istikhâra Prayer before even deciding to become musicians, sharing lyrics and albums, or making music videos – especially those who claim they are spreading the message of Islâm via songs.

 DILEMMA IN IDENTITY